armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ## Install Spinnaker

-Now that our halconfig is completely configured for the initial Spinnaker, we can tell Halyard to actually install Spinnaker:
+Now that our halconfig is configured, you can install Spinnaker:

 ```bash
 hal deploy apply --wait-for-completion
 ```

 Once this is complete, congratulations!
 Spinnaker is installed.
-Now we have to access and expose it.
+Keep going to learn how to access Spinnaker.

 ### Connect to Spinnaker using `kubectl port-forward`

-If we have kubectl on a local machine with access to our Kubernetes cluster, we can test the status of our Spinnaker instance by doing a port-forward:
+If you have `kubectl` on a local machine with access to your Kubernetes cluster, you can test the status of your Spinnaker instance by doing a port-forward.

-First, tell Spinnaker about its local endpoint for localhost:8084/api/v1:
+First, tell Spinnaker about its local endpoint for `localhost:8084/api/v1`:

 ```bash
 hal config security api edit --override-base-url http://localhost:8084/api/v1